Town Center Subarea Plan Update

 The four Town Center Districts are as follows:

-- TC-1 District - Intended to emphasize transit-oriented employment development to those Town Center areas closest to the planned Mountlake Terrace Transit Center and future light rail station and will allow building heights up to 12-stories.
+- TC-1 District - Intended to emphasize transit-oriented employment development to those Town Center areas closest to the Mountlake Terrace Transit Center and future light rail station.
+Building heights up to 12-stories will be allowed.

-- TC-2 District - Intended to function as the center for retails, cultural, dining and entertainments activity in Mountlake Terrace and will allow building heights up to 8 stories.
+- TC-2 District - Intended to function as the center for retail, cultural, dining and entertainment activity in Mountlake Terrace.
+Building heights up to 8 stories will be allowed.

-- TC-3 District - Intended to emphasize multifamily residential uses and serve as buffer areas adjacent to the transitional zone situated outside the Town Center core and will allow building heights up to 6 stories.
+- TC-3 District - Intended to emphasize multifamily residential uses, serving as buffer areas adjacent to the transitional zone that is situated outside the Town Center core.
+Building heights up to 6 stories will be allowed.

-- TC-Reserve District - Intended to allow for smaller scale mixture of multifamily, retail commercial and professional office uses and will allow building heights up to 4 stories.
+- TC-Reserve District - Intended to allow for a smaller scale mixture of multifamily, retail commercial and professional office uses, allowing building heights up to 4 stories.

 The updated plan is the result of work that began with the appointment of an Economic Vitality and Town Center Task Force in February of 2018.
 The Task Force recommended updates to the Planning Commission in December of 2018.
 Following an extensive public process, the Planning Commission submitted a recommendation to the City Council in July of 2019.